-Coffee, caffeine not linked to psoriasis in U.S. womenMarch 21st, 2012 in Diseases, Conditions, Syndromes /
+Coffee, caffeine not linked to psoriasis in U.S. womenMarch 21, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Coffee and caffeine are not associated with psoriasis incidence after adjustment for smoking, according to a research letter published in the March issue of the Archives of Dermatology.